kvienola/FiSt_module/README.md

-# FiSt_module
+# Fixation-Stimulus (FiSt) module for mirror-based adaptive optics scanning systems
-This repository contains the guide and design files (.stl, .stp, zemax) for the Fixation-Stimulus (FiSt) module.
+This repository contains all the files related to the FiSt module to recreate it for your own use.
+The design files are categorized to computed-aided design (CAD) files, Zemax design files and bill of materials.
+In 3D-printing, suggested filament and parameters a mentioned.